lunarmobiscuit/verilog-65C2402-fsm/README.md

 address bus, with no modes, no new flags, just two new op-codes: CPU and A24

 $0F: CPU isn't necessary, but fills the A register with #$10, matching the prefix code
-$1F: A24 does nothing by iteself.
+$1F: A24 does nothing by itself.
 Like in the Z80, it's a prefix code that modifies the subsequent opcode.

 When prefixed all ABS / ABS,X / ABS,Y / IND, and IND,X opcodes take a three byte address in the